anthonyoconnor/brickjourney/content/videos/lego-stopmotion-walk-test.md

 I still didn't have proper lighting so there is some flickering.

+Details:

+* Shot with Stop Motion Studio
+* 108 Frames
+* 12 fps

 Things to improve on:

 * The Lighting wasn't great and flickered a bit
-* Output video at 1080p at least.
-The default option in Stop Motion Studio is 720p
+* There was a little camera movement between some frames
+* The walk could be smoother